 Enbridge says additional permit requirements will delay start of Line 5 tunnel project

-CALGARY, Alberta, June 23 (Reuters) - The U.S. Army Corps of Engineers' decision to undertake a tougher environmental review of Enbridge Inc's (ENB.TO) proposed oil pipeline tunnel under the Great Lakes will delay the start of construction on the project, the company said on Wednesday.
+CALGARY, Alberta (Reuters) - The U.S. Army Corps of Engineers’ decision to undertake a tougher environmental review of Enbridge Inc’s proposed oil pipeline tunnel under the Great Lakes will delay the start of construction on the project, the company said on Wednesday.

 The Canadian company had planned to start building the $500 million tunnel along the lakebed of the Straits of Mackinac, connecting Lakes Huron and Michigan, this year.
 The tunnel will house the Line 5 oil pipeline, which ships 540,000 barrels per day of oil and refined products from Superior, Wisconsin, to Sarnia, Ontario, and is a key link in Enbridge’s crude export network.